Catholic Relief Services, Pakistan: Recognition

 On 21 September 2006, Pakistan President General Pervez Musharraf presented Catholic Relief Services with the prestigious Sitara-i-Eisaar (Star of Sacrifice) award honoring the agency's response to the devastating 2005 earthquake.

 The 7.6 magnitude earthquake that struck on 8 October 2005, killed an estimated 73,000 people in Pakistan and left nearly 3 million homeless.
 In the past year, CRS has provided more than 166,000 people with emergency supplies, shelter, education, water and sanitation materials, and livelihood support.

-The CRS President Ken Hackett, personally accepted the award during a ceremony at the Pakistan Embassy in Washington DC.
+The CRS President Ken Hackett, personally accepted the award during a ceremony at the Pakistan Embassy in Washington, D.C..

 With more than 50 years experience working in Pakistan, CRS was among the first agencies to respond.
 To date, CRS has repaired or opened 130 schools, provided support for semi-permanent shelters for 130,000 people, built latrines and washrooms for 89,000 people, restored water sources for more than 18,000 people and helped tens of thousands restart their economic livelihoods.

 With private and public funds totaling more than $32 million, CRS assistance in Pakistan is one of the largest disaster response efforts in the agency's history.

-Current situation
+Temporary setback

 The agency lost its license in 2018 when thousands of non-governmental organisations' licenses were revoked allegedly to prevent terrorist organisations from receiving funding.

+Flood relief

+In 2023 CRS is working in the Sindh province affected by the rains during 2022.
+They have sponsored sanitation and clean-water projects, cash disbursements and micro-economic projects to help women embroider garments and other useful items.